raynamharris/IntegrativeProjectWT2015/scripts/01a_behavior_analysis.md

 ------------

 The ‘treatment’ column describes the four behavioral treatment groups.
-The ‘TrainSessionCombo’ column describes the behvioral training sessions.
+The ‘trial’ column describes the behvioral training sessions.
 Here I filter by a single session to calculte the number of mice.

     ## import output from video tracker program
     behavior <- read.csv("../data/00_behaviordata.csv", header = T)